aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

    Setting the property seed to 1 ensures deterministic randomness in operations such as splitting test/train data, which is normally desired.

-   Make sure to also add a using statement for ML.NET
+   Furthermore, add a using statement for ML.NET
    ```
     using Microsoft.ML;
    ```

-   Your Program.cs should currently look like:
+   Your Program.cs file should currently look like:
    ![programcs1](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/vscode-program-1.PNG)
    </p>
   </details>